leakastner/VeriSoft-test/README.md

 **VeriSoft Test:**

-The project is written on the cypress tool - node.js
+The project is written on the Cypress tool - node.js

-note: - should install the node with the correct version before running the project - (v18.17.1)
+note: - should install the 'node.js' with the correct version before running the project - (v18.17.1)

 **Command to Run:**